Reader 1st person POV

 “Ah, thanks once again (Y/n)-ssi.”

-Both the boys were nervous, as they had just learned that I was a fan and were probably expecting me to flip out on them at any given moment.
+Both of the boys were nervous, as they had just learned that I was a fan and were probably expecting me to flip out on them at any given moment.
 I knew Jungkook was shy around girls especially, but even he was kind of uncharacteristically silent in the back.

 “Don’t worry, I’m not going to freak out on you,” I assure them, keeping my eyes fixated on the road in front of me, my expression amused mostly.